alexharri/beygla/README.md

 > _Guðmundur hefur fengið skjalið sent_

-But we've now changed the message from:
+But we've now changed the message entirely!

 > Before: _The document has been sent to Guðmundur_
 >
 > After: _Guðmundur has received the document_

-But these sorts of changes can change the tone of voice, and meaning, of the message.
-This makes the job of content writers significantly harder.
+When writing Icelandic content I frequently need to do these sorts of rewrites.
+However, they often change the tone of voice, and meaning, of the message.
+This makes my job as a content writer harder (and frustrating).

 The best way to solve this would be to apply the correct case **to the name** instead of the message.
 However, Icelandic name declension has lots of rules, with **lots** of exceptions.